FreeDSx/LDAP/docs/Server/Replication.md

 ## How It Works

-With sync enabled, every write (add, modify, delete, and rename) appends one record to the change journal in the same transaction as the write, so a change and its journal record are committed together.
+While a journal is kept, every write (add, modify, delete, and rename) appends one record to it in the same transaction as the write, so a change and its journal record are committed together.
 Each record carries an increasing sequence number, the configured origin, a timestamp, the entry's UUID and DN, and, for deletes, a copy of the removed entry.